EduardoArballo27/SeniorProject/README.md

 Senior Project 2021-2022

-# The Following Are Notes For Me To Show When Requested

 # What is a DigiSpark?

 A DigiSpark is an arduino board meant to run a script disguised as a keyboard typing